patlegu/docs/docs/development/automate-builds-with-jenkins.md

         sudo systemctl enable jenkins

-8. Reboot your server to apply all changes, specially group permissions.
+8. Use the Linode Manager to reboot your server to apply all changes, especially group permissions.

         sudo reboot